Tranexamic Acid

 Drug Overview

-Tranexamic acid is an antifibrinolytic agent primarily used to reduce bleeding or prevent fibrin degradation.
-This medication works by inhibiting the activity of plasmin, thereby prolonging the hemostatic effect after blood clot formation.
-It is commonly used in surgical procedures, heavy menstrual bleeding, or specific bleeding disorders.
+Tranexamic acid is an antifibrinolytic agent primarily used to reduce bleeding or prevent fibrin breakdown.
+It works by inhibiting the activity of plasmin, thereby prolonging the hemostatic effect after blood clot formation.
+Commonly used in surgical procedures, menorrhagia, or specific bleeding disorders.

-Its mechanism involves blocking the fibrinolytic process, making formed clots less susceptible to breakdown.
+The mechanism involves blocking the fibrinolytic process, making formed clots less susceptible to degradation.
 Therefore, it is suitable for medical situations requiring enhanced hemostasis.
-The drug can be administered orally or via intravenous injection, with rapid onset of action, but must be used strictly according to medical instructions.
+This medication can be administered orally or intravenously, with rapid onset of action, but must be used strictly according to medical instructions.

 Brand Names and Generic Name